 - Articular pains: In cases of rheumatism, osteoarthritis, sciatic, bone aches, etc., frictions with the resulting liquid of the maceration of 2 ounces of dry flowers in a liter of olive during a pair of hours can be very soothing.
 Keep the liquid in a dark and well closed container and to apply when pain appears.

 - Dental caries: (Mouthwashes with the resulting liquid of the infusion of a teaspoon of dry flowers by water cup)

-– Respiratory tract: Gargles done with the infusion of the dry plant are suitbable to treat respiratory deseases, such as sore throat, faryngitis, aphonia, etc. In case of sinusitis, dilute a few drops of essential oil in a couple of liters of hot water and inhale the vapour)
+- Respiratory tract: Gargles done with the infusion of the dry plant are suitable to treat respiratory diseases, such as sore throat, pharyngitis, aphonia, etc. In case of sinusitis, dilute a few drops of essential oil in a couple of liters of hot water and inhale the vapor)

 Chamomile, ophthalmologic repairer

 When having the eyes ill – conjunctivitis, tired eyes, eye floaters, cataracts, hypermetropia myopia, presbyopia, astigmatism, styes, etc., chamomile is a good remedy.
 It contains several anti-inflammatory components, as well as caffeic and linoleic acids, which are considered Aldose Reductose Inhibitors.

 Aldose Reductose is an enzyme in the human body whose excess can produce corporal damages, specially in the eyes.
 (Infusion during 15 minutes of a spoonful of dry flowers in a cup of water.
 Soak a gauze in the resulting liquid and apply on the eyes.)